Teachers Day 2022: List of Awards and Honours conferred to Dr. Sarvepalli Radhakrishnan

 9. In 1975, he received the Templeton Prize, a few months before his death.
 He received for advocating non-aggression and conveying “a universal reality of God that embraced love and wisdom for all people”.
 The entire amount of the prize was donated by him to Oxford University.

-10. In 1989, the institution of the Radhakrishnan Scholarships by Oxford University in the memory of Radhakrishnan.
+10. In 1989, the institution of the Radhakrishnan Scholarships by Oxford University in memory of Radhakrishnan.
 Later, the scholarships were renamed as the "Radhakrishnan Chevening Scholarships”.

 When Dr. Sarvepalli Radhakrishnan became the second President of India the well-known philosopher Bert Russel of the world reacted "It is an honour for the philosophy of the world that the great Indian Republic elected Dr. Sarvepalli Radhakrishnan as President and I am particularly happy to be a philosopher.
 Plato said that philosophers should be kings and the great Indian Republic paid a true tribute to Plato by making a philosopher a president.”